jenna-simon-1/jenna-simon-1.github.io/README.md

 In my time at Lehigh, I have interned as a Business Intelligence Engineer at Amazon Web Services, worked as Data Editor for [The Brown & White newspaper](https://thebrownandwhite.com/data-graphics/), been a grader for Lehigh's Design and Analysis of Algorithms course, and served as Vice President of the [Computer Science and Business Association](https://csb.lehigh.edu/).

 The projects below make up the work I did for my <em>From Stats to Stories: Introduction to Data Journalism</em> course at Lehigh.
-Enjoy!
+For this portfolio, I chose to center my visualizations around data relating to the COVID-19 pandemic.

 For more about my professional experience: [LinkedIn](https://www.linkedin.com/in/jenna-simon1101/)